ros2/unique_identifier_msgs/QUALITY_DECLARATION.md

 ### Contributor Origin [2.ii]

-This package does not yet currently have a confirmation of contributor origin policy.
+This package uses DCO as its confirmation of contributor origin policy.
+More information can be found in [CONTRIBUTING](CONTRIBUTING.md).

 ### Peer Review Policy [2.iii]